What is Chlamydia?

 - In men, discharge or "mucus" coming out of the penis, inflamed or swollen testicles and/or discomfort around the tip of the penis.

 Did you know? …

-Chlamydia is the most common STI in Ireland, however 80% of women and over 50% of men have no symptoms so the only way to know if you have it is to get tested.
+Chlamydia is the most common STI in Ireland, however, 80% of women and over 50% of men have no symptoms.
+The only way to know if you have it is to get tested.

-You can also get a home sample collection kit, visit our Home STD Testing page for more details.
+You can also test for Chlamydia with a Home Sample Collection Kit.
+Visit our Home STD Testing page for more details.

 Chlamydia is one of the most important preventable causes of infertility.
-Left untreated it can lead to infertility in women and reduced fertility in men.
+If left untreated, Chlamydia can permanently damage the sexual organs leading to infertility in women and reduced fertility in men.

 In men, it can infect the urinary tract causing swelling or inflammation of the testicles.

 In women, it can infect the cervix and urinary tract and can cause Pelvic Inflammatory Disease (PID) if it reaches the fallopian tubes.